 That’s because Pimsleur uses a time-tested SRS (spaced repetition system) audio-based method that lets you learn Dutch words and phrases at gradually increasing intervals.
 At each time, you develop a longer recall of words.

-The Pimsleur Dutch course includes 30 audio lessons.
-In total, you will get 16 hours of simple conversations focusing on vocabulary and grammar.
+The Pimsleur Dutch course includes 30-minute core audio lessons that can be supplemented with flashcards, quizzes, and bonus learning materials.
 You will also learn how to read with correct pronunciation and accent.
-In no time, you’ll sound almost like a native.

 Why you should try Pimsleur:

 - A well-established and intuitive way of learning Dutch

 - Practical Dutch vocabulary you can use in real-life situations